-The Office for Diversity in Science Training (ODST) coordinates five University of Kansas / Haskell Indian Nations University minority student programs that are sponsored by grants from the National Institutes of Health, Institute of General Medical Sciences.
+The Office for Diversity in Science Training (ODST) coordinates four University of Kansas / Haskell Indian Nations University minority student programs that are sponsored by grants from the National Institutes of Health, Institute of General Medical Sciences.

 500 Nations Bridge Program